 THE BIG MYTH

 One of the reasons often given for celebrating black cats is that they aren’t adopted as much from shelters as other colored cats.
 This is something we’ve said before, and believed to be true.
 But (and I’ve been waiting to say this) actually, data shows that this isn’t the case.
-Check it out for yourself.
+A 2013 ASPCA study shows that black cats actually are adopted from shelters at the same rate as other cats.
 The long and short of it is that there are more black cats (and dogs) in shelters because, well… there are just more black cats (and dogs).
 Nothing more nefarious than that.
 The numbers don’t lie.

 So why does this idea persist?
 There are a couple of theories.
-One, mentioned in the ASPCA article linked to above, is the idea of backfire (explained in this wonderful comic).
+One is the idea of backfire (explained in this wonderful comic).
 This is the idea that being confronted with facts that disprove a myth or belief, people will sometimes dig their heels in and hold onto that belief even more strongly.

 The other theory is that shelter workers may have a little bit of confirmation bias.
 For example, if three black cats and one orange cat come into the shelter, and the orange cat and one of the black cats are adopted out within a day, then what does that batch of cats look like?
 Two black cats.
 And because black cats are so common, you’re gonna have a lot of situations where it just seems like black cats don’t go away, that they’re adopted out less.